Computing Science MSc Thesis, Simon Fraser University (2021)

 Click here to view my full MSc Thesis Document (via the Simon Fraser University library).

 Due to the noisy nature of real-time ray-tracing, the compression used by online video sharing platforms severely compromises the quality of these videos.
-The original, high-quality video assets can be downloaded here.
+The original, uncompressed video assets are provided here but may be slow to load!
+Download links are provided below.

-Warning: These are large files!
-Right-click and select “Save link as” for best results:
+Note: These are large files: Right-click and select “Save link as” for best results:

 These videos show the 100 second camera path included with the Amazon Lumberyard Bistro scene.
-For all videos, both algorithms were configured to render N = 1 light path samples of V = 3 vertices (i.e. two bounces) per pixel.
-For the NEERSTIR algorithm, M = 16 sample candidates were drawn during RIS, temporal and spatial reuse were enabled, with k = 5 neighbors drawn during each of the n = 2 iterations of spatial reuse.
-These parameters were chosen as they result in reasonable real-time frame rates for the NEERSTIR algorithm (approximately 60ms per frame).
+All videos were rendered with N = 1 light path samples of V = 3 vertices (i.e. two bounces) per pixel.
+The NEERSTIR algorithm uses M = 16 sample candidates drawn via RIS, temporal reuse, and n = 2 iterations of spatial reuse from k = 5 neighbors.

 Scroll to top